gip/resque-telework/README.md

 Thanks
 ------

-I would like to thank [RG Labs](http://www.rglabsinc.com/) for the awesome environment and support to open-source development
+I would like to thank [Entelo](http://www.entelo.com/) for the awesome environment and support to open-source development